aexol-studio/deenruv/docs/docs/guides/deployment/deploy-to-railway/index.md

 You should then see a card representing this service in the main area of the dashboard.
 Click the card and go to the "settings" tab.

-* Scroll to the "Service" section and rename the service to "vendure-server".
+-   Scroll to the "Service" section and rename the service to "deenruv-server".
-* Check the "Build" section and make sure the build settings make sense for your repo.
+-   Check the "Build" section and make sure the build settings make sense for your repo.
 If you are using the one-click-deploy repo, then it should detect the Dockerfile.
-* In the "Deploy" section, set the "Custom start command" to `node ./dist/index.js`.
+-   In the "Deploy" section, set the "Custom start command" to `node ./dist/index.js`.
-* Finally, scroll up to the "Networking" section and click "Generate domain" to set up a temporary domain for your Vendure server.
+-   Finally, scroll up to the "Networking" section and click "Generate domain" to set up a temporary domain for your Deenruv server.

 ### Create a Volume

 In order to persist the uploaded product images, we need to create a volume.
 Click the "new" button and select "Volume".
-Attach it to the "vendure-server" service and set the mount path to `/vendure-assets`.
+Attach it to the "deenruv-server" service and set the mount path to `/deenruv-assets`.

 ### Configure server env vars

-Click on the "vendure-server" service and go to the "Variables" tab.
-This is where we will set up the environment variables which are used in our Vendure Config.
+Click on the "deenruv-server" service and go to the "Variables" tab.
+This is where we will set up the environment variables which are used in our Deenruv Config.
 You can use the raw editor to add the following variables, making sure to replace the highlighted values with your own:

 ```sh